Well Pumps Myakka

 - What is the location of the well?
 Is it far enough away from the septic system to avoid any leaching?

 - Where is the well cap located?
 Is it high enough to avoid runoffs?

 I. Submersible Well Pumps

-As the name would imply submersible well pumps operate below the water level in your water well.
-Submersible pumps are designed to push water from your well to the surface.
+A submersible well pump operates below the water level in your water well.
+These pumps push water from your well to the surface.
 Depending on the output required, pumps can vary in size.
 The size of the unit is based on what the peak demand of your household water consumption requires.
 Submersible pumps house a hermetically sealed motor encased in a 2 to 4-foot cylinder that is 3 to 5 inches in diameter.
 When the systems pressure switch is on, the motor engages and drives an impeller that spins, pushing water through the pump body to the surface.
-The water is then stored in a pressure tank for future use.
+Then the water goes into a pressure tank until used within your household.

 II.
 Surface – Jet Pumps

-One of the most common well pumps for shallow wells is a surface or jet pump.
+A surface or jet pump is one of the most common well pumps for shallow wells.
 Unlike submersible pumps, jet pumps are mounted above the well.
 They are often contained in a well house but can also be in the home.
-Whereas a submersible pump pushes water to the surface from within the well, a jet pump utilizes suction to draw water up from the well.
-Jet pumps use atmospheric pressure which creates a vacuum which draws the water up.
-This is not unlike how a straw works.
+Jet pumps use atmospheric pressure which creates a vacuum which draws the water up from the well.
 Jet pumps have an electric motor that drives an impeller or centrifugal pump.
 Water is drawn through a narrow opening in the front of the impeller where it is constricted.
 Much like a nozzle on a garden hose, this causes the speed of the water to increase.
-As water leaves the jet a vacuum is created which sucks more water from the well.
-Because they use water to “draw” water jet pumps require priming or the need to be filled with water in order to work properly.
+As water leaves the jet, a vacuum is created which sucks more water from the well.
+Because they use water to “draw” water, jet pumps require priming or the need to be filled with water in order to work properly.

 III.
 Pressure Tanks